Memo from Interim Vice Chancellor for Research Matthew Mench regarding research continuity during the novel coronavirus (COVID-19) situation.

 With respect to the mechanics of the review process, when the submit button is pushed on the online plans, it creates a row of information in a master spreadsheet.
 Unfortunately, this spreadsheet cannot be protected from persons with edit access, so we are only providing “view” access.
 Persons with “view” access are able to download the spreadsheet and then perform any operations (e.g., formatting, sorting, deletion, etc.) that are needed to assist the review process.
 Please be aware that as the submission of contingency plans is a dynamic process, any download will be a snapshot, so more than one download will likely be needed by these individuals over the next few days.
 Persons with “view” access will receive an email providing them with a SharePoint link to the spreadsheet (shortly after this message), and at that point, please use the spreadsheet for the review process.

 A department/center should complete its review process for all of its contingency plans, and then notify its college/center that it has completed review, plus provide a summary of any key items or issues that arose in their review by March 18.
-Similarly, a college/center should complete its review process for all of its contingency plans, and then notify the Office of Research (Matthew Mench) that it has completed review, plus provide a summary of any key items or issues that arose in the review by March 19.
+Similarly, a college/center should complete its review process for all of its contingency plans, and then notify the Office of Research and Engagement (Matthew Mench) that it has completed review, plus provide a summary of any key items or issues that arose in the review by March 19.
 Again, thanks to everyone for their work to achieve this set of approved and available contingency plans.

 Should I conduct new experimental work?